cabcookie/wordpress-cloudformation-template/README.md

 The template is there to create the infrastructure but the following prerequisites need to be fulfilled manually:

-1. Create an S3 bucket with `aws s3 mb s3://<bucket name>` and copy the templates folder into this bucket with `aws s3 cp templates/* s3://<bucket name>`
+1. Create an S3 bucket with `aws s3 mb s3://<bucket name>` and copy the templates folder into this bucket with `aws s3 cp templates s3://<bucket name> --recursive`
 2. Create security key pair in the EC2 console and download it (the name is used in the parameter `KeyPairName`)
 3. Create an ACM Certificate for the CloudFront distribution in the us-east-1 region (the ARN is used in the parameter `CertificateARNCloudFront`)
 4. Create an ACM Certificate for the Elastic Loadbalancer in the region where the Wordpress installation is hosted or re-use #2 if it's the same region (the ARN is used in the parameter `CertificateARNLoadBalancer`)